LeaVerou/lea.verou.me/blog/2023/eigensolutions/index.md

 ![](images/overfitting.png)

-In addition, good design is only part of the work; without shipping, even the best of features is a pointless document.
+But good design is only part of the work; without shipping, even the most well designed feature is a pointless document.
 Contrary to what you may expect, **eigensolutions can actually be quite hard to push to stakeholders**:
 1. Due to their generality, they often require significantly higher engineering effort to implement than a more specific solution.
 Quick-wins are easier to sell: they ship faster and add value sooner.